IAC-Newco/newco-coding-challenge/README.md

 ## Newco Coding Challenge

 ### Getting started
-This project uses ruby 3.0.1 and is configued to use [rvm](https://rvm.io), but feel to use whichever version manager you prefer.
+This project uses ruby 3.0.1 and is configued to use [rvm](https://rvm.io), but feel free to use whichever version manager you prefer.
 It also utilizes a [Postgres](https://www.postgresql.org/) database.
 ```
 git clone https://github.com/IAC-Newco/newco-coding-challenge && cd newco-coding-challenge
 bundle